ztw17/programming-univbasics-4-nested-hashes-lab/README.md

 test suite to guide you.
 Each test is designed to tell you how to pass it.

-Keep in mind that you are expected to get these tests to pass by adding or changing information in the hash *programmatically*.
-In other words, if you're asked to, for example, change the value of a certain hash key, *don't just re-write the hash with the new value!* Use the methods we've learned and practiced in previous lessons.
+Keep in mind that you are expected to get these tests to pass by adding or changing information in the `Hash` *programmatically*.
+In other words, if you're asked to, for example, change the value of a certain `Hash` key, *don't just re-write the `Hash` with the new value!* Use the methods we've learned and practiced in previous lessons.

-To quickly review, here is an example of adding data to a hash
+To quickly review, here is an example of adding data to a `Hash`
 programmatically:

 ```ruby